hilbix/tino/blog/20240229-susi-under-attack.md

 > - Lack of a proper monitoring was a root cause of the too long duration all the downtimes
 >   - The downtimes were much longer than needed or even completely unnecessary
 >   - But there simply is no proper monitoring out there in my case .. yet
+>
+>  However:
+>
+> - Things improved now.
+> - And things will continue to improve, too.
+> - Slowly but steadily.
+> - Please bear with me.

 ## 2024-02-29 10:00 UTC